Jezebel: Historicity

 According to Israel Finkelstein, the marriage of King Ahab to the daughter of the ruler of the Phoenician empire was a sign of the power and prestige of Ahab and the northern Kingdom of Israel.
 He termed it a "brilliant stroke of international diplomacy".
 He says that the inconsistencies and anachronisms in the biblical stories of Jezebel and Ahab mean that they must be considered "more of a historical novel than an accurate historical chronicle".
 Among these inconsistencies, 1 Kings 20 states that "Ben-Hadad king of Aram" invaded Samaria during Ahab's reign, but this event did not take place until later in the history of Israel, and "Ben-Hadad" was the title of the ruler of Aram-Damascus.
 Finkelstein also states that the biblical accounts are "obviously influenced by the theology of the seventh century BCE writers".
 They were hostile to polytheism and viewed Samaria as a rival to Jerusalem.

-According to Dr J. Bimson, of Trinity College, Bristol 1 and 2 Kings are not "a straightforward history but a history which contains its own theological commentary".
-He points to verses like that show the author of Kings was drawing on other earlier sources.
-The book mixes the annals of history with legends, folktales, miracle stories and "fictional constructions", and presentation of earlier sources is heavily edited to fit the Deuteronomist agenda.
+According to Dr J. Bimson, of Trinity College, Bristol 1 and 2 Kings mix the annals of history with legends, folktales, miracle stories and "fictional constructions", and presentation of earlier sources is heavily edited to fit the Deuteronomist agenda.
 Janet Howe Gaines likewise finds the narratives implausible, especially the narrative of Naboth being betrayed by an entire Israelite town.
 But Christian Frevel argues that the biblical narrative subtly alludes to the Omrides' historical role in introducing Yahwism to Judah, which was obfuscated by anti-Omride Judeans.
 For example, Ahab gave his children theophoric names during his years of expansion in the northern territories and Judah.
 Other scholars propose that the Baal worshipped by Ahab and Jezebel was the "YHWH of Samaria", which was opposed as Yahwist heresy by the Judean priests, but some disagree based on archaeological evidence and extrabiblical records on Jezebel's upbringing.
 Brian R. Doak believes the narratives are historically plausible because of the historicity of Omri and Ahab, evidence for widespread paganism among Israelites, international marriages for political purposes and competition between religious professionals during periods of "political unrest or social change".
 In addition, other contemporary sources, including sources written by Phoenicians, face similar issues in terms of being unverified by third-party sources.